sustainableaviation/Aircraft-Performance/README.md

 * [index_decomposition_operational](database/index_decomposition/technooperational.py) : Integrates the SLF to calculate MJ/RPK and decomposes the efficiency gains into Structural, Aerodynamic, Engine, Operational and Residual.
 * [future_scen](./database/dashboard_prep/future_scen.py) : Calculate Efficiency and CO2 emissions for Future Aircraft Scenarios
 ### [Tools](database/tools)
-The tools folder contains some additionally helpful files, such as plotting properties or dictionaries to match the aircraft names from the different sources.
+The tools folder contains some additionally helpful files, such as plotting properties, calculating the atmospheric conditions or dictionaries to match the aircraft names from the different sources.

 ## [Dashboard](./dashboard)
 All the input files for the dashboard are generated during the modelling pipeline and will be directly saved in this folder.
-To generate the dashboard, the
+Next these changes need to be pushed into the GitHub Repository.
+The Data from the Github Repo is used in order to be independent of local imports.
-[main_db.ipynb](dashboard/main_db.ipynb) file should be executed in Jupyter Notebook.
+To generate the dashboard, the [main_db.ipynb](dashboard/main_db.ipynb) file should be executed in Jupyter Notebook.

 The Dashboard contains the following sites: